yfinkelstein/node-zookeeper/README.md

 * Also compare test/zk_test_watcher.js with test/zk_test_watcher_promise.js
-* tests/zk_master.js and tests/zk_worker.js illustrate lunching multiple ZK client workers using webworker library.
+* tests/zk_master.js and tests/zk_worker.js illustrate launching multiple ZK client workers using webworker library.
 You have to install it first with **"npm install webworker"**

 Dependencies: